oliverjam/jaredhill-v2/src/blog/redesigning-medicspot.md

   - healthcare
   - desktop
 ---
+{% callout %}

-LARGE TEXT: Creating an intuitive video chat system that builds patient-doctor engagement — without getting in the way
+Creating an intuitive video chat system that builds patient-doctor engagement — without getting in the way
+{% endcallout %}

 ## Summary